Project TeamLena Fischer, Anna Lafite, Lukas de Pellegrin, Lisa Plücker, Nadia Poor-Rahim, Daniel Theiler

 ClientJahn, Mack und Partner

-From the architect.
+Text description provided by the architects.
 The Baupiloten are a group of students at the Institute for Architecture within the Berlin Technical University's Department for Planning, Construction, and the Environment.
 Under the leadership of architect Susanne Hofmann AA dipl, the Baupiloten conduct their studies through the realization of actual building measures.
 The students experience the architectural curriculum as a praxis-oriented ideal and take part in all phases of design and construction

 The spy with the shimmering cloak